m-thirumal/installation_guide/aws/tls/create_cloud_front.md

   ![CNAME in list of records](final_record_list_with_cname.png)

-Expected error will be in the origin path (Clear)s
+Expected error `Key is not found` will be in the origin path (Clear)